cisstech/platon/README.md

   - up.sh: Starts the Docker containers.
 Use --prod to launch the containers with the docker-compose.prod.yml configuration and -d to run the containers in the background.

 - `/bin/graphql`: These scripts are used to generate GraphQL types based on the platform's schema.
-  - generate.sh: Generates GraphQL types in the .graphql/types.ts folder from the schema.gql file.
+  - build.sh: Generates GraphQL types in the .graphql/types.ts folder from the schema.gql file.

 - `/bin/migration`: These scripts are used to manage TypeORM migrations.
   - `generate.sh`: Generates migrations based on changes in entities.
 Entities can be placed anywhere and must have the `.entity.ts` extension.